Jingwe-Zhao/HCC_Spatial_Multiomics/README.md

 # In this project
-## we integrated *spatial transcriptomics*, *spatial metabolomics*, *single-cell transcriptomics* and *bulk RNA-seq* to identify the metabolic-transcriptomic features on tumor foci and tumor capsule in Microvascular Invasion HCC
+## We integrated *spatial transcriptomics*, *spatial metabolomics*, *single-cell transcriptomics* and *bulk RNA-seq* to identify the metabolic-transcriptomic features on tumor foci and tumor capsule in Microvascular Invasion HCC

 ## Data access
 ### Generated in this study